ciannabp/ciannabp/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD Student in the Department of Psychology at the University of Oregon.
+I am a Psychology PhD Student at the University of Oregon.
 My research uses data-driven predictive modeling to explore personality and mental health in the context of online social networks.
 I am also completing a [Data Science Specialization](https://github.com/uo-datasci-specialization) focused on data visualization, functional programming, and machine learning.

-I am excited to apply the data science skills I have developed to collaborative projects with societal benefit.
+I am excited to apply my analytical skills to collaborative projects focused on real-world problems and societal benefit.
 When I'm not coding, I love [baking](https://www.instagram.com/milkandhoneycrisp/) and exploring the Pacific Northwest.